ayacomputer/18-Social-Network-API/README.md

 # Users
-You can create, update and delete the user data.
+You can create, update and delete the user data. <br>
 You can find all the data of users as well as find a user by id.

 ![ProductScreen Shot](./assets/screenshots/users.png)<br>

 [Click Here to see the Video](https://drive.google.com/file/d/1zWS9q43QPb1OwmxJ1lGYP42LctBEPVs7/view)

 # Friends

 You can add and remove friends.

 ![ProductScreen Shot](./assets/screenshots/friends.png)<br>

 [Click Here to see the Video](https://drive.google.com/file/d/1snspWvu_8iNIsUMij3SLgFMJPxdkVkh_/view)

 # Thoughts

-You can create, update and delete the user thoughts.
+You can create, update and delete the user thoughts. <br>
 You can find all the data of thoughts as well as find a thought by id.

 ![ProductScreen Shot](./assets/screenshots/thoughts.png)<br>

 [Click Here to see the Video](https://drive.google.com/file/d/1c35_3Pjy8_hDeRxShff4qG5FlNMlLxzi/view)

 # Reactions

+You can add reactions to thoughts and remove the reactions.

 ![ProductScreen Shot](./assets/screenshots/reactions.png)<br>

 [Click Here to see the Video](https://drive.google.com/file/d/1snspWvu_8iNIsUMij3SLgFMJPxdkVkh_/view)